 - Follow all the way through when making contact with the ball

-Watch our video to see it in action.
-How to Pass a Soccer Ball With the Inside of Your Foot
+Watch our video to see it in action, and visit our page for How to Kick a Soccer

 Typically you can dribble fastest when you have an open space in front of you.
 It is also used to get past other players and advance the ball.

-To dribble new players should start with the inside of their foot and as their comfort and speed with the ball increase, the top of the foot may feel more comfortable.
-The objective is to keep the ball close to your body in order to make quick decisions whether to pass, change direction or shoot at the goal.
-As players become more experienced they can train to use more parts of their foot to dribble.
+To dribble, new players should start with the inside of their foot and as their comfort and speed with the ball increase, the top of the foot may feel more comfortable.
+The objective is to keep the ball close to your body in order to make quick decisions about whether to pass, change direction or shoot at the goal.
+As players become more experienced, they can train to use more parts of their foot to dribble.